 Study Group Australia Pty Limited (SGA) is a private Australian education institution providing pre-university, foundation, English language and higher education programs at SGA’s own colleges and in partnership with a number of Australian universities.

 In Australia, Study Group Australia Pty Limited is:

 - Nationally registered English Language Intensive Courses for Overseas Students (ELICOS) Provider, Foundation Programs Provider and Higher Education Provider (HEP) with the Australian Government’s national independent regulator the Tertiary Education Quality and Standards Agency (TEQSA) (Provider ID: PRV12044);

 - NSW non-government High School provider registered with the NSW Education Standards Authority (NESA);

-- Registered provider of high school, ELICOS, foundation program and higher education courses to overseas students [CRICOS Provider code: 01682E]; and
+- Registered provider of ELICOS and foundation program courses to overseas students [CRICOS Provider code: 01682E]; and

 In New Zealand, SGA’s subsidiary, Study Group NZ Limited (SG-NZ) is a Private Training Establishment (PTE) registered with the New Zealand Qualifications Authority (NZQA).